Legitimate Work From Home Jobs: 31 That Actually Pay

-Plenty of legit work-from-home jobs can be found in career sectors that offer good pay and employment prospects.
+Plenty of legit work from home jobs can be found in career sectors that offer good pay and employment prospects.
 A simple change in the terminology you use might help you discover them more easily.
-For example, using terms like telecommuting jobs and remote work for online searches is often a faster way to separate the real work-from-home jobs from those that may only offer disappointment.
+For example, using terms like telecommuting jobs and remote work for online searches is often a faster way to separate the jobs that can truly allow you to work at home from those that may only offer disappointment.

 In 2014, nearly 3.7 million people in the U.S. telecommuted at least 50 percent of the time.
 That is, they did their jobs from home using their phones, computers, and Internet connections instead of going into their normal places of work.
 It's something that about half of all workers in America would be able to do on at least a part-time basis if their employers allowed it.
 And it's something that more people would like to try.
 (Up to 90 percent of the nation's workforce would like to try doing their jobs remotely at least two or three days each week.)*